RedisLabs/redisraft/docs/Sharding.md

 Start by setting up the different RedisRaft clusters individually.
 You will need to use the Redis Cluster Mode configuration as described above.

-The `sharding-start-hslot` and `sharding-end-hslot` parameters should be assigned individually for every RedisRaft cluster and indicate slot assignment.
+The `slot-config` parameter should be assigned individually for every RedisRaft cluster and indicate slot assignment.
 All nodes of the same RedisRaft cluster should have the same configuration.

 For example, if you're creating three equal shards you may use:

-* `sharding-start-hslot 0` and `sharding-end-hslot 5460` for RedisRaft cluster 1.
+* `slot-config 0:5460` for RedisRaft cluster 1.
-* `sharding-start-hslot 5461` and `sharding-end-hslot 10921` for RedisRaft cluster
+* `slot-config 5461:10921` for RedisRaft cluster 2.
-  2.
-* `sharding-start-hslot 10922` and `sharding-end-hslot 16383` for RedisRaft
+* `slot-config 10922:16383` for RedisRaft cluster 3.
-  cluster 3.

 After creating the three clusters, you will need to configure each cluster to recognize the other two clusters as external shardgroups.
 We refer to this